 How do income and education affect asthma hospitalizations?

-We worked with Statistics Canada to apply newly developed equity stratifier definitions to CIHI and Statistics Canada data to uncover which populations are experiencing higher asthma hospitalization rates than others.
+We worked with Statistics Canada to apply newly developed equity stratifier definitions (PDF) to CIHI and Statistics Canada data to uncover which populations are experiencing higher asthma hospitalization rates than others.

 This analysis revealed that children and youth living in lower income neighbourhoods, as well as those living in households with lower educational attainment, were admitted to hospital more frequently.